iandunn/wp-cli-rename-db-prefix/README.md

 ## Notes

 A lot of the code is based on [iThemes Security](https://wordpress.org/plugins/better-wp-security/).
+Forked from iandunn/wp-cli-rename-db-prefix.